Skip to main content

 Open

-IRS did not agree with this recommendation, stating that its taxpayer burden measurement methodology is not designed to evaluate the effect of specific online services.
+IRS initially did not agree with this recommendation.
+IRS stated that its taxpayer burden measurement methodology is not designed to evaluate the effect of specific online services.
 We continue to believe that IRS should set a target.
-IRS's customer experience plan for fiscal year 2023 (posted on Performance.gov) states that officials are working to measure the time saving resulting from online services, and that a target or projection will be announced this fiscal year.
-The additional funding from the Inflation Reduction Act of 2022 makes it important that IRS address this recommendation.
+In April 2024, officials with IRS's Office of Online Services stated that they will consider suitable metrics for assessing taxpayer burden related to the agency's online services portfolio and will provide an update on their efforts within fiscal year 2024.
+The additional funding from the Inflation Reduction Act makes it important that IRS address this recommendation.
 IRS's Strategic Operating Plan contains an objective to improve services to taxpayers -- including online services -- with a goal of decreasing filing burdens for taxpayers.
 However, without targets for reducing taxpayer burden, IRS cannot determine the success of new online services in helping drive progress toward this goal.

 Internal Revenue Service The Commissioner of the IRS should direct the Chief Information Officer and the Director of OLS to ensure that planned future capabilities of digital communication platforms are tested or piloted before deployment with a particular focus on mitigating the risks that were identified in prior pilots of digital communication services, such as challenges in establishing common objectives and enrolling taxpayers.
 (Recommendation 6)